Stevens Johnson Syndrome / Toxic Epidermal Necrolysis

 Mucosal involvement is prominent and severe, although not forming actual blisters.
 At least 2 mucosal surfaces are affected including:

-- Lips/mouth (cheilitis, stomatitis) – red crusted lips, mouth ulcers
+- Lips/mouth (cheilitis, stomatitis) – red crusted lips, painful mouth ulcers

-- Upper respiratory tract (trachea and bronchi) – causing cough and respiratory distress
+- Upper respiratory tract (trachea and bronchi) – cough and respiratory distress

 The patient is very ill, extremely anxious and in considerable pain.
 In addition to skin/mucosal involvement, other organs may be affected including liver, kidneys, lungs, bone marrow and joints.